fbpx

 The Privacy Rule addresses how PHI and medical records of individuals may be used or disclosed with and without patient authorization.
 The Privacy Rule also addresses how the patient can obtain a copy of their record and request corrections.
 The Security Rule provides a set of Administrative, Physical, and Technical safeguards that the practice must implement to protect ePHI.
 In these two areas alone, the business must be ready to measure, monitor, and reduce risk to ePHI through the implementation of various technologies and practices that often have associated costs to the business.

-What is Considered PHI
+What Is Considered PHI

 Under HIPAA, PHI is any information about health care, health status, and payment for health care that can be linked to the following 18 identifiers: